 A political leader from Britain, infinitely quotable, once said: “History is written by the victors.”
 And isn’t that the truth?
 Once the victors move on from the dispute, don’t they then get to write the “textbooks”?
 In the past, it would have been the stories they told around the fire, but as humans have grown and evolved to include the written word, what often is passed on from generation to generation is the story as told from the “good guys” perspective.
 That is, the “good guys” being the ones who won.
 And isn’t that how it always eventually happens?
 The “good guys” always seem to win, no matter what.

-In reading a few history textbooks, I doubt you’ll find stories of the “bad guys” winning.
-In fact, I doubt you’ll even find many textbooks that offer the perspective of the “bad guys” in much detail, least of all, objectively.
+even find many textbooks that offer the perspective of the “bad guys” in much detail, least of all, objectively.
 The “bad guys” will be painted as “bad guys” who wanted something from the “good guys.”
 The good guys, being the good guys, of course, triumph!
 And more history is written where the good guys succeed.
 There’s a very interesting read on this subject by James W. Loewen called: “Lies My Teacher Told Me.”
 I’m not saying that what Loewen has written is the “right” view of history, but it provides a perspective that you may not have otherwise considered.

 I wanted to close this post with a couple more quotes.
 The first, from Michel Foucault’s “Society Must Be Defended“: